LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 To do the sentiment analysis, the following tools will be used:

-- VSCode: (Optional) Popular text editor you already have.
+- **VSCode**: (Optional) Popular text editor you already have.
 The reader may choose another text editor.

-- GitBash: (Optional).
+- **GitBash**: (Optional).
 Application that emulates the bash command line.
 The reader may choose another command line tool, though the instructions herein are for bash.

-- Python: Programming language with a lot of libraries specialized in sentiment analysis and other data analysis tools like graph visualizations.
+- **Python**: Programming language with a lot of libraries specialized in sentiment analysis and other data analysis tools like graph visualizations.

-- TextBlob: Text processing library for the Python programming language.
+- **TextBlob**: Text processing library for the Python programming language.
 It allows for quick data cleaning and analysis without requiring a lot of theoretical knowledge.
 More information on textblob can be found in [1].

-- Seaborn: Graph visualization library for the Python programming language.
+- **Seaborn**: Graph visualization library for the Python programming language.
 It allows for easy graph building, helpful when interpreting the results and identification of patterns in the data.

-- Virtualenv: (Optional) Tool to generate virtual environments in Python.
+- **Virtualenv**: (Optional) Tool to generate virtual environments in Python.
 The usage of a virtual environment isn’t mandatory to do the analysis, but it is recommended as it will isolate the project and prevent conflicts among different versions one may have of the same library installed in its computer.
 A video showing the process of starting a virtual environment can be found on the following video: [3].

 The data will be obtained from the “Twitter Tweets Sentiment Dataset” [2], which contains 27481 tweets for the analysis.
 The originals dataset is made up of the following fields:

 ![](https://lh7-us.googleusercontent.com/jhGdljeiSn1TmcwBeI7k06Hi4tQqmcf5SFEnQGW64I6uRGMlwtwyWN8hGqzpNg_tcZmsc5zKcGL8IsTUpZAzoaaZJXqmBx39GDNX9BqqZE9RMwqJJDZH1IlkIY8wPcmH2enJaSgRGIBfrQYEtIe5z6M)

-Figure 1—Original dataset fields and example registers.
+_Figure 1—Original dataset fields and example registers._

-- textID: A unique identifier for the record.
+- **textID**: A unique identifier for the record.

-- text: The text content of the tweet.
+- **text**: The text content of the tweet.

-- selected_text: a processed version of the original text.
+- **selected_text**: a processed version of the original text.
 The content is processed so that words that don’t contain inherently associated emotions (e.g. linking words) are removed.
 Processing the data prior to the analysis will decrease the process time and increase the precision of the sentiment.
 For the analysis, this field will be used.

-- sentiment: a label that indicates which is the associated sentiment of the row as analyzed by the owner of the dataset.
+- **sentiment**: a label that indicates which is the associated sentiment of the row as analyzed by the owner of the dataset.
 Because the objective of the session is to obtain by ourselves this classification, this field wont’ be used.

 The following is the dataset that will be used for the analysis:

 ![](https://lh7-us.googleusercontent.com/Wjl5THrLXAnIJ_rDE4_0mKAg18ua50jI8Zp4oKKLWTviVqh6fziDgwpzqf-BDD3belqUXLtPi6YMFIaGHaEEVNGd1Yr2WRMbSzryE5ahUhnsZ_flRhYRydjzgTwC0KlpQVMcMez2a7gajW9l0-5Liu0)

-Figure 2—Processed dataset that will be used for the analysis.
-Fields and example registers.
+_Figure 2—Processed dataset that will be used for the analysis.
+Fields and example registers._

 The only field from the original dataset that will be used is the selected_text field.